doctorfree/Asciiville/README.md

 These override or extend the settings in the utilities' global configuration files, typically installed in `/etc/`.
 For example, the global configuration for the Ranger File Manager can be found in `/etc/ranger/config/`.
-The Lynx web browser configuration is in `/etc/lynx/`, the W3M web browser is configured in `/etc/w3m/`, and the NeoMutt global config is `/etc/neomuttrc`.
+The W3M web browser is configured in `/etc/w3m/`, and the NeoMutt global config is `/etc/neomuttrc`.

 After installing Asciiville and running the `ascinit` command, initialize the the command line Twitter client by invoking the `rainbowstream` command and